thedenisovan/thedenisovan/README.md

 I'm Dainis Dilevka, a tech tinkerer based in  UK.
 My motto is: "The best time to plant a tree was 15 years ago.
 The second best time is today."
 I'm passionate about rebuilding life one line of code at a time!

 # 💫 About Me:
-🔭 I’m currently learning React, Tailwind and Vite<br>💬 Ask me about my journey
+🔭 I’m currently learning React, Tailwind and Vite.<br>💬 Ask me about my journey

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dainis-dilevka-961a332b4/)